vuejs/v2.vuejs.org/source/guide/components.md

 Parent content will be **discarded** unless the child component template contains at least one `<slot>` outlet.
 When there is only one slot with no attributes, the entire content fragment will be inserted at its position in the DOM, replacing the slot itself.

-Anything originally inside the `<content>` tags is considered **fallback content**.
+Anything originally inside the `<slot>` tags is considered **fallback content**.
 Fallback content is compiled in the child scope and will only be displayed if the hosting element is empty and has no content to be inserted.

 Suppose we have a component with the following template: